luispedro/luispedro_org/faq.md

 spend a night in the middle of Alentejo, you can drive diagonally down to Sines and then back up to Lisbon, stopping at places like Reguengos de Monsaraz, Aljustrel, Aljezur, Sesimbra...
 In the summer, expect heat (as high as 40~43°C).

-## How do you have the time to do all this stuff?

-I do not own a television.
-Never have.